 Casavvy is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as CreditCards.com.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 The content on this page is accurate as of the date of posting.
 Some offers may have changed or expired.

 Many people have unused credit cards sitting in their desk drawer that they don’t use anymore, and they probably wonder about canceling them but never do.
+Those same people probably of wonder is it bad to cancel a credit card?
 We are going to give you some good reason why you should cancel them, and some reasons why you might want to leave them open.

 Some good reasons to cancel credit cards are: to to be more organized and consolidate accounts that you have open, avoid being tempted to use these cards in the future, or cancel them so that no one can find them and use them fraudulently.
 If you are working on increasing your credit score, or will be filling out an application for something that involves checking your credit score, you may want to leave them open.
 But, before you make any decision, there are a couple things you need to go over first.